rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.11 =
+* Major update - fixed a Unauthenticated Broken Access Control security bug which could allow non authenticated users to download the lists.

 = 3.10 =
 * Major update - fixed a XSS security bug.